Geordio/CarND-Vehicle-Detection/README.md

 |LAB|1|0.9229|4.11
 |LAB|2|0.9158|5.82

+From the above results, using all channels of the HLS colourspace would appear to give the best results, although using all of the HSV space is within 0.03% of this.

 Sliding Window Search

 I started from the code provided in the lesson as the basis for this functionality.